17.1.11

 TOYAH: Was part of that because you were told you wouldn’t like it?

-TOYAH: I think it’s very cultural and I like to think that every decade we deserve to have a role model that belongs in every decade.
-And life is a journey, it’s not an ending.
+TOYAH: I think it’s very cultural.
+I like to think that every decade we deserve to have a role model that belongs in every decade.
+Life is a journey, it’s not an ending.
 I do feel quite sad when you see newspapers treat age as if it’s a full stop to everything when you hit 30.
-It’s just not true.
+It’s just not true

-I think also people in their 50’s they are the ones with the cash and they’re spending it and they’re wise about it.
-They’ve experienced dept, they’ve experienced having to problem solve so generally more measure than more balanced.
-But also because of technology I find I’m busier than ever because I’m more accessible.
+I think also people in their 50s they are the ones with the cash and they’re spending it and they’re wise about it.
+They’ve experienced dept, they’ve experienced having to problem solve so generally there's more measure, more balance.
+But also because of technology I find I’m busier than ever because I’m more accessible

 TOYAH: Life is easier on that level –